NoomMiner/Duck-s-Bath-Defence/Deliverables/Deliverable_1.md

 - Would like a web based game for more
 - Likes a sense of progression
-- Wants a multiplayer aspect like a leaderboard **Representative quotes:**
+- Wants a multiplayer aspect like a leaderboard

+**Representative quotes:**
-- ""I could play it on my laptop before class" **Assessment:**
+- "I could play it on my laptop before class"

+**Assessment:**
 - Must have: Playable in browser, free to play, clear progression system
 - Nice to have: Multiplayer aspects
 - Don't care: Complexity

 Daniel Austin